ManoaMallamas/ManoaMallamas.github.io/index.md

 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 ## Deployment

-The application has yet to be deployed.
+*Insert an image of deployment from Emily*

 ## User Guide

 This section provides a walkthrough of the Kalo-Stem user interface and its capabilities.

 ### Landing Page
-The landing page is presented to users when they visit the top-level URL to the site.
+The landing page mockup is presented to users when they visit the top-level URL to the site.

+*Insert an image of
 <img src="pics/landing.png">

 ### Sign up and Sign in